 If you use too much Soda or any other raising agents, it won’t serve the purpose.

 To make soft spongy Dhokla, you will have to use the Baking Soda in appropriate proportions.

 If you are making a 250 gm Dhokla, you will need half a tablespoon (1/2 tbsp) of Baking Soda or Eno fruit salt.

 And you’re good to go.

 Like I mentioned earlier, it’s all about Science here.

 You only have to follow the proportions correctly to make super spongy Dhokla at home.

 7. You use Eno fruit salt to prepare the Dhokla

-Even though Eno fruit salt is a great ingredient to raise the Dhokla batter, it may not give the same results as the ones from snack shops.
+Even though Eno fruit salt is a great ingredient to raise the Dhokla batter, it may not give you the desired results.